 The implementations of the activities in the dependent activity set B are determined by the optional activities.
 An optional activity j may have a set Bj of dependent activities, Bj⊆B. If optional activity j is implemented, then all of its dependent activities in Bj must be implemented.
-In addition, the dependent activities of optional activity j can only be the activities following it.
-In other words, after we number all activities topologically, the number of optional activities j is smaller than the number of activities in its dependent activity set Bj.
+After we number all activities topologically, the number of optional activities j is smaller than the number of activities l in its dependent activity set Bj, i.e., j<l.
 It should be noted that there may not be precedence relationships between the dependent activities and optional activities.

 The aim of the RLP-PS is to determine a project structure (i.e., selecting the activities to be implemented and determining the precedence relationships between activities) and construct a baseline schedule while satisfying the project deadline constraint such that the resource utilization is leveled as much as possible.